Select Columns in Dataset component

 Click the BY NAME option.

 If you have connected a dataset that is already populated, a list of available columns should appear.
-If no columns appear, you might need to run upstream modules to view the column list.
+If no columns appear, you might need to run upstream components to view the column list.

 To filter the list, type in the search box.
 For example, if you type the letter